 Save dialog includes special provisions for efficient execution of

 transient EC states.
-You can use the FBDK to compare and contrast the code under the
+You can use the FBDK to compare and contrast the generated code

 To accommodate this extension, the online LibraryElement.dtd Document Type Definition (DTD) has been modified to accommodate ECCs comprising zero or more EC Transitions.
 Basic FB Types developed with earlier versions of the FBDK are forward-compatible with this DTD.